Wendy Red star

 Wednesday, March 18, 2026

-Student-Led Q&A Sessions are casual, in-person conversations open to RMCAD students, faculty, and staff.
+Fine Arts student, Kira Medina, moderated this Student-Led Q&A Session, which is a casual, in-person conversation open to RMCAD students, faculty, and staff.
 Guided by student voices, these discussions generate valuable professional advice for all students.